 Beto is the new Barack Obama.
 Aesthetically pleasing.
 Sitcom smile.
 A groupie-like devotion to his own voice.
 He’s also achieved little of note.
 Like Obama.

-Obama, of course, loves Beto.
+Naturally, Obama loves Beto.
 The “impressive young man” reminds him of himself.
 And nobody enthralls Obama quite like himself.

 But we get what we reward.
 All this matters little in the Instagram age.
 Beto, sentient hashtag, is the new Great Democratic Hope.